 Welcome to Celigo, and congratulations on creating your integrator.io account.
 You now have the ability to create integrations with one or more active flows.

 In order to import or export data from a source app or a destination app, you must create a connection to that system.
-A connection stores the login credentials for a given source app or destination app.
+A connection stores the login credentials and other information needed to retrieve or send data through the API for a given source app or destination app.

 Once you create the connections for the source app and the destination app, you can start pulling data out of the source app by creating an export.
 An export is a configuration record that defines the data criteria to extract from the source app's database.
 Data is exported from a system in pages.
 Each page contains a set of data records from the source app's database.

-A variation of an export is a lookup.
-For certain use cases, the data you export from the source application may not be sufficient on its own.
-Some flows require additional data to complement your exported data records.
-In such cases, you can create a lookup.
 A lookup is similar to an export in the sense that it retrieves data from an application's database, but instead of generating new pages and data records, it adds that data to the exported data records.
-Lookups use the source data from an export to identify the additional data in an application to merge with the original source appication's exported data.
+Lookups use the source data from an export to identify the additional data in an application to merge with the original source application’s exported data.